Overview

 Develop your intellectual, literary, and technical skills.

-Consider the MA Writing programme part of the ongoing occasion of your learning, one which you have already begun, will share with us for a year, and which will then continue — irrevocably changed — once you leave.
-While you’re with us you will be taught a lot, but you will learn a great deal more.
+Consider the MA Writing programme as part of the ongoing occasion of your learning, one which you have already begun, will share with us for a year, and which will then continue — irrevocably changed — once you leave.
+While you are with us, you will be taught a lot, but you will learn a great deal more.

-There is not one particular type of writer that we would like to produce, and so whether you would like to write for a mainstream audience, or prepare for doctoral study, we will be able to support you to become the best possible version of the writer you’d like to be.
-If we tend towards anything it is ‘creative non-fiction’, imperfectly described, although ‘literary writing’, rather than literature, might be a less inadequate alternative.
-In recent years our students have used the expanded essay to produce an extraordinary range of forms and consider an extraordinary range of subjects, and you will be encouraged to do so, too.
-The projects often combine these different approaches unexpectedly, or fold together established genres — such as memoir and cultural history, for example — to produce work which possesses both intellectual rigour and poetic form.
+There is not one particular type of writer that we would like to produce.
+Whether you would like to write for a mainstream audience or prepare for doctoral study, we can support you to become the best possible version of the writer you would like to be.
+If we tend towards anything, it is ‘creative non-fiction’, imperfectly described, although ‘literary writing’, rather than literature, might be a less inadequate alternative.
+In recent years our students have used the expanded essay to produce an extraordinary range of forms and consider a remarkable range of subjects, and you will be encouraged to do so, too.
+The projects often combine these different approaches unexpectedly, or fold together established genres – such as memoir and cultural history, for example – to produce work which possesses both intellectual rigour and poetic form.

 Gallery